notation system

 notation

 The strings of the Kora bridge (grey lines) correspond to the horizontal lines in the notation.
-The deepest string (note "F") is on the bottom line,

 the highest string (note "a") on top,

-the topmost line is for the percussive effect Bulukondingo Podi (knocking with
+the topmost line is for the percussive effect Bulukondingo Podi (knocking with right forefinger, note "x").

-right forefinger, note "x").
 The lines are labelled with the notes at the left and right border of the notation.

 Remark: here we use German notation "H" = "B" and "B" = "Bb"

-The notes are placed on the horizontal string lines
+The notes are placed on the horizontal string lines corresponding to their pitch and

-corresponding to their pitch and on the vertical pulse lines corresponding to
+on the vertical pulse lines corresponding to the time sequence.

-be played together.
-Pulses (the smallest time unit) are packed in beats and
+Pulses (the smallest time unit) are packed in beats and beats are packed again in bars (Kumbengo).

-ostinato base pattern that may be repeated and varied freely.
-The top border of
+The Kumbengo (= 1 or 2 bars) is the rhythmical ostinato base pattern that may be repeated and varied freely.

-the notation holds the numbering of the beats, the bottom border holds the
+The top border of the notation holds the numbering of the beats,

-numbering of the bars.
+the bottom border holds the numbering of the bars.

-signify which hand plays the string: red=left hand, blue = right
+The colors of the notes signify which hand plays the string: red=left hand, blue = right hand.

-lowercase letters ("f", "g") and light color: to be
+Uppercase letters ("e", "a") and light color: to be played with the forefinger.

 Usually the thumbs play the strings in the lower octaves and the forefingers play the upper octaves.

 However, this depends on the requirements of the music to be played.
-The strings

 bridge

-the color of the notes, they show the finger and the type of plucking when
+The strings are flashing in the color of the notes, they show the finger

-the notation is played or when the cursor moves across
+or when the cursor moves across the notes.

 types of plucking